 - standardize aspects of the internal modelling approach including placing constraints on the repricing assumptions an ADI can use for non-maturity deposits according to whether or not it is a core deposit and the calculations for optionality risk; - remove the basis risk capital add-on; and - extend the application of risk management requirements to all ADIs.

-Standardized ADIs will not be subject to an IRRBB capital charge unless APRA determines otherwise.
 Due to the COVID-19 outbreak, APRA has deferred its scheduled implementation of these changes by one year to January 1, 2023.